sashsvamir/yii2-webpack-assets/README.md

 ```

-5. now, register created on step `4` asset class in view:
+5. Now, register created on step `4` asset class in view:
 ```php
 \Yii::$app->getView()->registerAssetBundle(WebpackMyAsset::class);
 // or in view: